StevenLOL/ubuntu_commands/git/readme.md

 Create a git repository in github/bitbuck from a local folder.

-To say local foler "project_abc"
+To say local foler "project_abc".
 Go to project directory then
 ```
 git-new-ssh "my_git_project_000"
 ```